 After payroll runs that includes the last day of the month, the Program Coordinator must run and print the Certification Report with signature page for that month.
 The report is reviewed by everyone that must sign and corrections are to be made to the report.
+House Officers in each Residency and Fellowship training program review the Certification Report and sign by his/her name; or send an electronic response to the Program Coordinator certifying the information on the report is or is not correct.
+The Program Coordinator submits the Certification Report with the House Officer signatures; and/or the House Officer responses; and the signed signature page to the GME Office by a deadline.
+If leave was taken during the month and it is not included on the report, the house officer notifies the Program Coordinator and the Program Coordinator enters the leave information on the Certification report.
+If the rotation site/hospital is not correct on the report, the house officer notifies the program coordinator and the program coordinator makes the account code correction on the report.
 If there are account code changes, a PER 3 noting the account code change must be attached to the Certification report and submitted to the GME Office.
-The GME Office enters the corrections in PS-RTS.
+The GME Office enters leave and account code corrections in PS-RTS.
 When all reports are received and all corrections made, the GME Office notifies accounting and accounting can begin their invoice process.